-All hade I All heads furn towards me and the wind dies.
-Then a man says daft, a aroman says young, the man says same, a woman raises her voice to say leave her be.
-Too loud, Settle down back there the driver is shouting, The one who says I am daft bends down long while the other cough and scrape their Shoes as if to defy the driver's Command.
-The woman Next to me whispers, we are sold to in a tannery, only quick death. and goin Neys go in.
+The tavern needs lamplight when we reach it.
+At first I don't see it, but one of us, a man, points and then we all do.
+Winking through the trees is a light.
+The Neys go in.
 We wait.
-They return to water the horses and us.
-After that its there are sculfting sounds cover to go tet a user.
+They come out to water the horses and us and go in again.
+After that there are scuffling sounds again.
+I look down and see the rope that falls from their ankles twisting along the wagon bed.
 The snow ends and the sun is gone.
-Six drop down, the men catching the women in their arms.
+Quiet, quiet, six drop down, the men catching the women in their arms.
 The boy jumps alone.
 Three of the women motion to me.
 My heart thumps and I drop down too.
 They move off back down where we are coming from, stepping as best they can figure in tree shelter at roadside, places where the snow is small.
 I don't follow.
 Neither can I stay in the wagon.
 My fear is like ice.
 I must not be alone with strange men when, liquored and angry, they discover their cargo is lost.
 I have to choose quick.
 I choose you.
 I go west into the trees.
 Everything I want is west.
 You.
 Your talk.
 The medicine you know that will make Mistress well.
 You will hear what I have to say and come back with me.
 I have only to go west.
 Two days.
-Three nights. [insert F] [moving into the trees parallel to road.
-Land slopes down; she loses sight of road.
-Lost.
-Night.
-Has Lila's calf skin pouch around her neck and satchel of food on her shoulder.]
-House building - Mrs Tk 4: Lila:
+Three nights.